scratchglory/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-   - Default binding
+   - Default binding : In global scope, 'this' will be the window/console Object;
-   - Implicit binding
+   - Implicit binding : a function following with dot notation
-   - Explicit binding
+   - Explicit binding : call or apply methods is used
-   - New binding
+   - New binding : constructor function; refers to the specific instance of the object that is created

 5. Why do we need super() in an extended class?
    - It helps to bind the classes together so the parameters can move through